Andrei27C/ImageRetargeting-SeamCarving-ImageProcessing-Project-UTCN/README.md

 # ImageRetargeting-SeamCarving-ImageProcessing-Project-UTCN
-Image Retargeting Project using Seam Carving method made for the Image Processing class at TUCN
+Image Retargeting Project using Seam Carving method made for the Image Processing class at TUCN made in C++ using OpenCV.

 Examples of shrinking: